-Some of the rooms and suites can connect to create 2 Bedroom Villa Suites, 2 Bedroom Villa Suites with Pool and 2 Bedroom Villa Suites with Pool and Roof terrace - the perfect family retreat.
+The hotel’s layout means that the enormous 1-bedroomed suites can be linked, making them ideal for families or up to 3 couples travelling together.
+Choose between a 2- or 3-Bedroom Villa Suite, a 2- or 3-Bedroom Villa Suite with Pool or a 2- or 3-Bedroom Villa Suite with Pool and Roof terrace - the perfect family retreat.
 Note that children under 12 are not allowed in the Villa Suites with Pool or the Villa Suites with Pool and Roof Terrace for safety reasons.

 We loved the food at Cliff at Cap restaurant.
 Loved it.
 Especially ‘Caribbean night’, which might have been one of those embarrassing buffets demanding compulsory elastic waistbands but wasn’t.
 There were delicious salads (saltfish and green fig, organic leaves), plus pepperpot stew, jerk pork with perfectly crispy crackling, cheesy sweet potato pie, delicate mousses and jellies and fruit.

-For the rest of the week, the stilted restaurant is more refined.
+For the rest of the week, the restaurant is more refined.
 Craig Jones may not be a celebrity chef yet, but someone will already have marked his card.
 Ingredients are top-notch and treated with respect: try the Kobe short rib with sweet potato rosti, or honeyed pumpkin risotto which is a proper, delicious main and not just a token nod to vegetarians.
 Finish with something decadent like the passion fruit soufflé or white chocolate ice cream.
 Diet later.

 But certainly not at breakfast.
 As well as the usual West Indies buffet (mango slices, crispy streaky bacon with maple syrup and eggs), we discovered carrot and coconut muffins, fresh tamarind juice, and (nervously at first, but gaining confidence with each mouthful), smoked herring with cucumber salad and fried plantains.